- Politics and Social Issues»

 What is criticism?

-- Disapproval expressed by pointing out faults and shortcomings.
+- Disapproval expressed by pointing out errors and shortcomings.

 - A serious examination and judgment of something or someone.